Owned By: Privately owned. No public access.

 Nokes further explains that in the summer of 1787, the sponsors of the ship Columbia had it “extensively rebuilt in Plymouth and fitted out by Dodd & Parkin at Long Wharf in Boston.
 They renamed her Columbia Redivida.”

-Local lore claims that James Briggs built the 220-ton ship "Columbia" here, the first American ship to circumnavigate the globe.
-(Some say the ship was actually built in Plymouth, but that its keel was constructed here.)
-But it's possible that James Briggs constructed the three-masted ship at Hobart’s Landing in 1773.
-It was 83 feet long, with a 24-foot beam and an 11-foot draft.
-Owned by John Kendrick or Joseph Barrell, its captain was Robert Gray.
-Gray was active in the gold and silver trade with China.
+The ship was owned by John Kendrick or Joseph Barrell.
+It’s captain, Robert Gray, was active in the gold and silver trade with China.
 However when he found that European traders were consistently outbidding him, he began instead to purchase fur in the Pacific Northwest.
 In 1792, he observed the Columbia River near what is now Portland, Oregon, and named it after his ship.
 The Columbia River became a major venue for the fur trade.
 The ship itself was decommissioned for salvage in 1806.

 Habitats and Wildlife

 Watch for osprey hunting for fish in the North River.
 White-tailed deer can be seen grazing on the salt marsh hay.
 This historical site was once a major shipbuilding center.
 Almost all of the trees are second growth because the previous generation of trees was cut down to build ships.